microsoft/promptflow/docs/how-to-guides/generate-test-data.md

   - .pdf - `pip install pypdf`
   - .ipynb - `pip install nbconvert`

-- Run and tune test data construction flow
+- Create a test data generation flow
-  - Navigate to the [construct_test_data_flow folder](../../examples/test_data_gen/construct_test_data_flow/).
+  - Navigate to the [generate_test_data_flow folder](../../examples/gen_test_data/generate_test_data_flow/).
 Open the `flow.dag.yaml` to understand the structure of the data flow.
 Fill in necessary values like connections and model/deployment name.
   - Ensure the `flow.tools.json` is generated under `.promptflow` folder within the flow folder.
   - Check the guide [init-and-test-a-flow](https://microsoft.github.io/promptflow/how-to-guides/init-and-test-a-flow.html) to test the flow.
   - [*Optional*] Customize your test data generation logic.
 Refer to [tune-prompts-with-variants](https://microsoft.github.io/promptflow/how-to-guides/tune-prompts-with-variants.html) for more guidance.
 Once you updated the flow, ensure the flow can complete successfully before preceding to next steps to generate bulk data.

   **Understand the prompts**

-  The test data construction flow contains five different prompts, classified into two categories based on their roles: generation prompts and validation prompts.
+  The test data generation flow contains five different prompts, classified into two categories based on their roles: generation prompts and validation prompts.
 Generation prompts are used to create questions, ground truths, etc., while validation prompts are used to verify the validity of the text trunk, generated question or ground truth.
   - Generation prompts
     - *generate question prompt*: frame a question based on the given text trunk.
     - *generate ground truth prompt*: generate ground truth for the question based on the given text trunk.